WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     By default the :class:`Extruder` does not feature any process force model.
     This means that the extrusion process will not apply any force to the tool center point of the tool.
-    This is because the extrusion process is typically not a dynamic process.
+    This is because the extrusion process is typically not dynamic.
     To still employ a process force model, the user can create their own child of the :class:`Extruder` class and override the :func:`Extruder.calculate_process_force` function.
     This function is called every time the :func:`Extruder.extrude` function is called and should return a force vector in world coordinates which is automatically applied to the TCP used for extrusion.